 Yay!

-Welcome this week, to the sublime, vibrant, and often filled with wonderfully intimate, yet rich and inspiring, emotional world of classical music, performed by the New York Philharmonic.
+Welcome this week, once again, to the rich, vibrant, and inspiring, emotional world of classical music, performed by the New York Philharmonic.

 Yay!